 Tell them what COVID-19 is and how it is going to change your lives for the foreseeable future, but don’t feel the need to tell them everything.
 Children can get overwhelmed easily, so just give them the key facts and answer their questions clearly and honestly.
 It’s okay if you don’t have the answer for some of these questions – its more important for your child to know they can ask you about it.

 Avoid discussions when you are feeling anxious

-It’s a strange time for everybody right now, so feeling anxious from time to time is fairly normal.
-However, it’s not a great idea to talk to your kids about coronavirus when you’re feeling worried.
+It’s a challenging time for everybody right now, so feeling anxious from time to time is fairly normal.
+However, it’s not a great idea to talk to your kids about coronavirus when you're feeling worried.
 Calm yourself down before trying to answer questions or talking to children about coronavirus.
 You’ll have much better and more reassuring answers once you do!

 Teach children how to stay safe

 They (hopefully!) know what’s going on by now, so to ease their potentially worried little minds, teach them how to stay safe from the virus.
 Knowing they have to wash their hands more than usual and keep 2 metres apart from people outside will empower your children and help them feel more in control - especially now they are back at school.

 It’s also a good idea to tell kids that if they see people wearing face masks it’s because they are being extra cautious and it doesn’t mean they have to wear one too.

 Let children know it’s okay to feel stressed out

 Some kids won’t bat an eyelid at what’s happening out there, whereas some will be feeling quite stressed.
 Tell them it’s normal to feeling this way and try to reassure them as best as you can.
 Exercise, games and fun activities can help take their minds off it, so make it part of your day to plan some fun-time for your kids.